OpenGreekAndLatin/libanius-dev/README.md

 libanius-dev
 ============

-A machine-corrected EpiDoc version of the works of the Greek rhetorician Libanius.
+A machine-corrected EpiDoc version of the works (Opera) of the Greek rhetorician Libanius.